harlecin/cpp/memory management/oop-cpp.md

 ```
 Private attributes can only be accessed and changed by methods from within the struct.
 If we set members as private, we need methods to access and change them, called 'getters' and 'setters'.

-As you can see, the code became quite a bit longer and harder to read, so if possible keep attributes public and avoid gettes and setters.
+As you can see, the code became quite a bit longer and harder to read, so if possible keep attributes public and avoid getters and setters.

-What we did above is we defined 'invariants'.
+To validate data we defined 'invariants'.
 Invariants restrict the range of attributes, so it is basically a rule that defines which values are allowed.

 ## Classes

 You could also implement your custom type as a class.
 All you have to do is switch the `struct` keyword with the `class` keyword.
 The key difference is that structs use public access by default and classes private access.
 You can find a detailed discussion of when to use classes vs. structs in [this stackoverflow post](https://stackoverflow.com/questions/54585/when-should-you-use-a-class-vs-a-struct-in-c#54596)

-### Constructors
+## Constructors

 Constructors initalize objects.
 All classes come with a default constructor that takes no arguments, but we can also implement our own.